 - ¼ cup rolled oats quick cooking can also be used

-- ¼ cup dessicated coconut + 1 tbsp for coating the balls
+- ¼ cup dessicated coconut + 1 tablespoon for coating the balls

 - ¼ cup mixed nuts ( Cashews & almonds) roasted